sap1ens/sap1ens-blog/source/_posts/2013-12-03-start-with-akka-lets-write-some-scraper.markdown

 ## Keep your stuff in Config

 Also, I put all my configuration stuff into the [Typesafe Config](https://github.com/typesafehub/config) file (I've chose JSON format).
-There are a list of cities/countries, Craigslist search query and some settings related to saving.
+There are a list of cities/countries, search query and some settings related to saving.

 ## ActorSystem